-Section 4 of this document sets out the conservation objectives for the Pagham Harbour European marine site.
-They are the starting point from which management schemes and monitoring programmes maybe developed as they provide the basis for determining what is currently causing or may cause a significant effect, and for informing on the scope of appropriate assessments of plans or projects.
-The conservation objectives set out what needs to be achieved and thus deliver the aims of the Habitats Directive.
+Section 5 of this document sets out the conservation objective for the Dungeness to Pett Level European marine site.
+This is the starting point from which management schemes and monitoring programmes may be developed as it provides the basis for determining what is currently, or may cause, a significant effect, and for informing on the scope of appropriate assessments of plans or projects.
+The conservation objective sets out what needs to be achieved and thus deliver the aims of the Habitats Directive.